TrooperZ/LockedTOSAndPrivacyPolicy/PP.md

 You can enable or disable access to this information at any time, through Your Device settings.

+The app will also store information about your tasks and aspects relating to your account in a secured database.

 ### Use of Your Personal Data